bulletmark/gmail-indicator/README.md

-## GMAIL-INDICATOR FOR GNOME AND UBUNTU LINUX
+### GMAIL-INDICATOR

-Gmail-indicator is a small and efficient background utility for GNOME or Ubuntu which highlights a panel icon with a count of unread emails in your Gmail inbox.
+Gmail-indicator is a small and efficient background utility for GNOME or Ubuntu Linux which highlights a panel icon with a count of unread emails in your Gmail inbox.
 Notification messages for new emails are also output.
 Gmail-indicator integrates into the Ubuntu panel messaging menu in Unity or GNOME-classic, etc. On GNOME 3, gmail-indicator drives an icon in the panel.

 New mail notifications are pushed immediately from the gmail server using IMAP idle.